-After a long night of sleep, do you often wake up feeling more exhausted than ever?
-But you slept for 10 hours?
+Do you often wake up feeling more exhausted than ever, even when getting 10 hours of sleep each night?
+Do you have such strong sleep inertia that waking up seems like the hardest thing you do all day?
 If so, this might be a sign that you have sleep apnea.
 Waking up tired and feeling fatigued throughout the day is one of the top symptoms of sleep apnea next to snoring.
-Do you snore at night?
+Do you also snore at night?
 If the answer is yes, sleep apnea might be the culprit to your daytime exhaustion.

 What is Sleep Apnea?

 Sleep apnea is a sleep disorder that causes you to stop breathing at night.
 You stop breathing long enough for your blood oxygen to drop and alert your brain sensors of danger.
 As a result, you awaken enough to gasp or choke to catch your breath and alert your heart to start pumping faster.

 How Do I Get Tested for Sleep Apnea?

 If you suspect sleep apnea is the cause of your exhaustion, the first step is to get tested for sleep apnea.
 We will take your insurance guidelines into consideration at your first appointment and get this coordinated right from our office!
 The good news about a potential in-home study means you can do it from the comfort of your own bed.
 This data then gets sent off to a board-certified sleep physician who interprets the results.
 With your diagnosis, you can continue your visit with our Omaha sleep dentist for your treatment.

 Sometimes, however, sleep studies at a lab are required.
 Usually, sleep studies are required if: